 Sold as two separate mattresses, split queen mattresses are often a bit more expensive than a standard queen.
 Typically a split queen mattress will run anywhere from $700 to $2,000.
 Of course, adjustable beds will cost more.
 Lower-tier models of adjustable beds may start somewhere around $1,000, while upper-tier models can run upwards of $3,000.

 Advantages Of a Queen Split Mattress

 Having two mattresses in one bed is a flexible arrangement with certain advantages.
 Couples with differing sleep requirements and anyone tired of dealing with the logistics of moving a queen mattress might want to consider this type of setup.
 Here's a closer look.

-Easy moving and delivery: If your home has narrow doors, stairways, halls or other restricted passageways, it is easier to move in with a split queen mattress set.
-The set can be separated into the component pieces, carried into the bedroom, and assembled in place.
+If your home has narrow doors, stairways, halls, or other restricted passageways, a split queen mattress set makes it far easier to maneuver around tight corners, up (or down) staircases, and through low door frames.
+Each mattress can be carried into the bedroom separately and easily be assembled in place.